DiegoRenner/HelmholtzTransmissionProblemBEM/README.md

     <radius of circle> <refraction inside> <refraction outside>
     <wavenumber> <#panels> <order of quadrature rule> <outputfile>
 ~~~
-The resulting file will contain the value of $k$ in the first column.
+The resulting file will contain the value of k in the first column.
-The second column will contain the value of the smallest singular value at this $k$.
+The second column will contain the value of the smallest singular value at this k.
 Then the columns will contain the computed derivative, the extrapolated derivative, the computed second derivative and the extrapolated second derivative in this order.

 #### <tt>sv_derivative_verification_square</tt>